en3sis/project-skeleton/readme.md

 * [Flexblox Mixin for SASS](https://github.com/mastastealth/sass-flex-mixin)

-And some other folder structure for components and imports.
+And other folder structure for components and imports.